 One-eyed killer Dale Cregan’s distinctive face is etched into the collective British consciousness due to the double murder of two policewomen in September 2012.
-But he was well known and feared by locals in Tameside, Greater Manchester, for several years before then.
+But he was already well known and feared by locals in Tameside, Greater Manchester, for several years before then.

-Cregan had a physically intimidating presence and was an acquaintance of two families - the Shorts and the Atkinsons - who'd had a long-running and bitter dispute.
-Simmering tensions came to a head on the night of 10 May 2012, when Cregan (then aged 28) and two other men, Luke Livesy and Damian Gorman - aka Scarface - pulled up in a car outside The Cotton Tree Inn pub in Droylsden.
+Cregan had a physically intimidating presence and was an acquaintance of two notorious families - the Shorts and the Atkinsons - who'd had a long-running and bitter dispute.
+Simmering tensions came to a head on the night of 10th May 2012, when Cregan (then aged 28) and two other men, Luke Livesy and Damian Gorman - aka Scarface - pulled up in a car outside The Cotton Tree Inn pub in Droylsden.

 Stunned pub-goers saw a man wearing a balaclava enter the building.
-He shot 23 year old amateur boxer Mark Short, and three other men, before fleeing.
+He shot 23-year-old amateur boxer Mark Short, and three other men, before fleeing.
 Short, a father of one, died at the scene in his father David’s arms.
 This attack triggered a nationwide manhunt and led to two more incidents which would see three others lose their lives.

 Dale Cregan’s 19-week trial at Preston Crown Court began with him pleading 'not guilty'.
 He changed his plea to 'guilty' in the second week of the trial, and was eventually given a whole life sentence for the four murders of Mark and David Short, PC Nicola Hughes and PC Fiona Bone.
 This means he will remain incarcerated until the day he dies.

 Five others, including Anthony Wilkinson (who’d also gone on the run with Cregan) were found guilty for their involvement in the Short murders.
 Dale Cregan is currently being held at psychiatric unit Ashworth Hospital in Merseyside, the same facility as Moors Murderer, Ian Brady.